krzychu124/MusicXMLViewerWPF/README.md

 **Hardest for now:**
   - [ ] Add each object using only mouse
   - [ ] Maybe simple printing to PDF, XPS or something else

-**Sorry for my English if someting is not understandable** // It's not as good as I want:)